herbertli/Gravitational_Voronoi/README.md

 1. Connect your client to the server.

 2. Receive game information.
-After connecting your client to the server, you should receive the game information from the server in the format of `"<number-of-players> <number-of-stones>\n"`.
+After connecting your client to the server, you should receive the game information from the server in the format of `"<number-of-players> <number-of-stones> <player-order>\n"`.
 The string is delimited by a space and ends with a new line character.

 3. Send team name.
 After receiving the game information, you should send your team name to the server as a string.